A residence certificate contains information about a person's residential address and how long the person concerned has been resident there.

 - If you're ordering certificates on behalf of others (for instance, your children), you can use the field "Enquiry or Comments" to state the purpose of the certificate and whom the certificate is meant for.

-- Here you can also state if you need the certificate in English or in a multilingual version, if the certificate exists in other languages.
+- Here you can also state if you need the certificate in English or in a multilingual version, which means that the certificate has text in Norwegian, English, German, French and Spanish in the same document.
+If the certificate exists in other languages.

 The certificate will be sent to your address as registered in the National Registry.